Menorrhagia is an excessive menstrual blood loss that interferes with a woman's social, emotional and/or material quality of life.

-- An unexplained vulval lump or vulval bleeding due to ulceration.
+- An unexplained vulval lump or vulval bleeding as a result of ulceration.

 - A palpable abdominal mass that is not obviously uterine fibroids.

-Between 40–60% of women with menorrhagia have dysfunctional uterine bleeding and do not have any underlying cause.
-Other possible causes are listed in box 1.
+Around half of women with menorrhagia have dysfunctional uterine bleeding and do not have any underlying cause.
+Other possible causes are listed below.

 When taking a history, ask about: